 We now have hotspots and iPads that we can lend out, you will need to have your drivers license and your library must be in good standing (any fines and fees already paid.
-You must be 18 and this is only for our patrons-only cannot be loaned to Salina or Richfield patrons.
+You must be 18 and this is for our patrons-only they cannot be loaned to Salina or Richfield patrons.

 Gunnison Civic Library Ipad Lending Policy

 The Gunnison Civic Library has established an Ipad lending program to provide patrons in our community with a device to access internet.
 With this program, students can use the Internet for help with homework and projects, patrons can have home access to the library’s digital resources such as our databases, eBooks, streaming music and movies.
 Patrons will be able to take advantage of our Ipad lending program with a Gunnison Civic Library card.